CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

     add them (and remove them later - or not, because they're great shows), or just pick two entirely different Series.

-1. For the purposes of this tutorial, we will be Syncing a subset of your Series by using a filter tag within Sonarr.
-Open the Sonarr Web Interface.
+1. Open the Sonarr Web Interface.

 2. Open _Better Call Saul_, and then click the `Edit` wrench.